Nathan-Bransby-NMT/Dual-Diploma-2024/Semester-1/Innovation-Project/Assessments/AT1/solutions-report.md

 ## 2. Overview

+In response to the Shire of Chittering, our team has been tasked with developing an application that will act as centralized platform for the residents within the Chittering Region.
+As discussed with CEO Malinda (_Surname_), there is a need for more effective announcements to residents about upcoming events, a more cost effective solution for sending important alerts and a need for making payments to the Shire for Services and Rates more accessible to all residents.

+## 3. Business Requirements

+### 3.1 High Level Objectives / Use Cases

+Enable residents to make

+- Allow the Shire and local businesses to connect with residents about upcoming events.
+  - Residents have spoken previously about not being aware of upcoming events being held in Bindoon and the surrounding suburbs.

+- The application will need to cut costs for sending announcements regarding Fire Danger Ratings, bushfire alerts and harvest bans.

+- Allows residents to make rates payments, whilst cutting time and difficulties for staff to record payments for each property.

+By integrating these functionalities

 The Shire of Chittering want to develop an application to connect with the residents within the Chittering region along with having the following functionality:

 - A platform for the shire to post news and events.